Adithyavj/adithyavj.github.io/_posts/2022-05-20-angular-dotnet-app-part1.md

 **How it works** (A bit technical)

 1. Program.cs

 Every .NET application has a *program.cs* class.
 Within this class is the Main method.
 When the dotnet run command is executed, it looks for the main method and executes any of the code inside this method.
 The main method calls another method inside the program class called CreateHostBuilder.
 This method Uses Host.CreateDefaultBuilder method which initialises a new instance of HostBuilder with pre-configured defaults.
 It sets the root-path: where to get files that are part of our project.
 It loads the configuration.
 It sets up logging, and returns an IHostbuilder.
 It also points to use the *startup.cs* class.

 2. Startup.cs

 The startup class has a constructor, ConfigureServices(), and Configure() methods.

-Our Configuration is injected into the startup class through the constructor [This means the configuration provided in the files like appsettings.json, appsettings.development.json, userSecrets etc]
+- Constructor - configuration is injected into the startup class through the constructor [This means the configuration provided in the files like appsettings.json, appsettings.development.json, userSecrets etc]

 - ConfigureServices() - It is often referred to as the Dependency Injection container.
 If we want to make a class or service available to other areas of our application, we can add them inside this container and .NET core will take care of the creation and destruction of these classes.
 - Configure() - This is used to configure the HTTP pipeline.
 As we make a request from our browser to our controller endpoint, the request goes through a series of middleware on the way in and the way out.
 The default middlewares used are: redirection, routing, authorization, and the middleware to use the endpoints and map to controllers.
 It looks inside the controller to see what endpoints are available and map them accordingly.